 - Enable join before host.

 - If this is selected, students will be able to join the meeting before you.
+We do not recommend this option if you are automatically recording to the Cloud, as the Zoom recording will start as soon as the first participant joins.

 - If this is unselected, students who join the meeting before you will see a notice to wait.